Guide to Traffic Court

 You can choose to contact the court prior to your appearance date to find out the total amount of the fine.
 By doing this you can pay the fine when you make the appearance.
 If you do not pay the fine with your appearance the court will send you a notice and you will have 30 days to pay the fine in full.
 At this time you can also choose to plead guilty, not guilty or no contest.
 If you refuse to enter a plea the court will enter a not guilty plea for you.

 Pleading no contest, in essence, has the same outcome of a guilty plea.
 You are going to have to pay the fine.
 However, if there is ever a civil suit filed against you related to this particular traffic offense, your plea of no contest cannot be used against you in the civil suit, while your guilty plea can.
-If you plead guilty or no contest and you do not pay the fine with your appearance you will be given the opportunity to speak with a Judge and tell her why you should not have to pay the whole fine.
-However, the Judge is under no obligation to reduce your fine and doing so is at the Judge’s sole discretion.
-If you choose to plead guilty and are not eligible for a driver’s safety course
+If you plead guilty or no contest and you do not pay the fine with your appearance you will be given the opportunity to speak with a judge and tell her why you should not have to pay the whole fine.
+However, the judge is under no obligation to reduce your fine and doing so is at the judge’s sole discretion.

 When you receive your ticket you will see that there is a great deal of information on the reverse side.
 When making your plea of guilty, not guilty, or no contest you often have the opportunity to make two additional decisions, too.

 1. The Driving Safety Course:

 To be eligible for a driving safety course you must meet the following requirements: